vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/log.md

 **Nebula Graph** uses [glog](https://github.com/google/glog) to print logs, gflag to control the severity level of the log, and provides an HTTP interface to dynamically change the log level at runtime to facilitate tracking.

+## Log file location

+They are at `/usr/local/nebula/logs/`.

+> If you delete the entire log directory (`rm -rf ./*`) at runtime, no log file will output thereafter.
+You can restart the process to resume log output.

 ## Parameter Description

 ### Two most commonly used flags in glog